TheIndra55/terraria-research/protocol.md

 ## Password Answer (38)

-Sent by the server if the server need a password, must reply with the password (38)
+Sent by the client after a password request (37)

 | Offset | Type   | Description       |
 |-------:|--------|-------------------|